sturzamihai/home-trainer/README.md

 # Home Trainer
-Train your models from home/remote server while you track it's progress and enjoy your coffe.
+Train your models from home/remote server while you track it's progress and enjoy your coffee.

 ## Concept